zane529/stomics-deploy/README.md

 - Utilizes Terraform for Infrastructure as Code (IaC), enabling reproducible and version-controlled deployments
 - Sets up a fully configured Amazon EKS cluster
 - Integrates Karpenter for efficient auto-scaling of Kubernetes nodes
-- Configures Amazon EFS for persistent storage solutions
+- Configures Amazon EFS for persistent storage solutions with EFS-PVC
-- Incorporates Amazon S3 for object storage needs
+- Incorporates Amazon S3 for object storage needs with S3-PVC
-- Includes Cromwell setup for workflow management in bioinformatics pipelines
+- Includes Cromwell 8.5 setup, integrated with EKS for workflow management in bioinformatics pipelines
 - Implements necessary IAM roles and policies for secure operations
 - Creates a custom VPC tailored for the EKS environment
+- Provides a "Hello World" WDL example to demonstrate Cromwell functionality

 ## Solution Architecture